kavyanshpandey/Covid19--Tracker/README.md

 3. JAVASCRIPT

 ## [Features]
-1. Visiters will get all latest information related to covid-counts.
+1. Visiters will get all latest information related to total number of corona virus cases.
 2. Visiters can also get the counts for thier country by selecting country name from dropdown.

 ## [Project setup]